Nukesor/bois/README.md

 ## Design Goals

 The main focus for bois is that it's supposed to be run on bare-metal **personal** machines, i.e. your desktop, laptop and maybe your home-server/NAS.
-It's also supposed to be from **inside** the system, in contrast to other provisioning tools.
+It's also supposed to be used from **inside** the system, in contrast to other tools, which provision systems from the outside (e.g. ssh or a orchestrator server).
 It aims to strike a balance between Chezmoi and Ansible, but on-host and for systems configuration.

 Additionally, there're a few "buzzwordy" design goals that need to be achieved:

-- Reproducability - Executing the same
+- Idempotency - Deploying identical files will be always result in the same outcome.
-- Insight - It must be easy to both beforehand and retrospectivelly inspect any actions done by Bois.
+- Insight - It must be easy to inspect any actions done by Bois, both beforehand and retrospectivelly.
 - Convenience - The CLI UI must be convenient and intuitive to use.
-  I.e. editing system files and deploying changes should work seamless and without too much of a merge hell.
+  I.e. editing system files and deploying changes should work seamless and without too much of a merge/prompt hell.
 - Safety - In contrast to other provisioning tools, Bois is to be safe.
   E.g. changes since the last deploy are not to be overwritten without a prompt.
-  The idea is to be rather a bit too verbose rather than sorry, at least by default.
+  The idea is to be rather a bit too verbose than sorry, at least by default.
-- Opinionated - Bois isn't supposed to be a solution for everything.
-Its feature scope will be limited to some basic functionality.
+- Opinionated - Bois isn't supposed to be a solution for everything and everyone.
-  We don't want to build a second ansible.
-Hence the scope is limited to the following parts of the system (for the time being):
+  Its feature scope will be limited to some basic functionality, I don't want to build a second Ansible.
+  Hence the scope is limited to the following parts of the system:
   - Configuration files
   - System packages (via package managers)
   - System services